HansLove/ContentFxTelegram/README.md

 For issues or questions:
 1. Check the browser console for error messages
+2. Use `backend-test.html` to test backend connectivity
-2. Verify your backend is running and accessible
+3. Verify your backend is running and accessible
-3. Ensure all required fields are completed before previewing
+4. Ensure all required fields are completed before previewing
+5. Check image file size and format requirements

 ## License